Guy Sebastian: Songwriting and production

 In 2008 "Receive the Power", a gospel song written by Sebastian and Gary Pinto, was chosen as the official anthem for the Roman Catholic Church's XXIII World Youth Day.
 "Art of Love", co-written by Adam Reilly, was shortlisted for the APRA Song of the Year in 2010.
 "All to Myself", written with Carl Dimataga, and "Who's That Girl" were shortlisted for the 2011 APRA Song of the Year, with "Who's That Girl" winning the APRA Award for Urban Work of the Year.
 "Don't Worry Be Happy" was shortlisted for the 2012 APRA Song of the Year.
 "Battle Scars" won the R&B/Hip category in the 2013 International Songwriting Competition.
 "Get Along" was a finalist in the Pop/Top 40 category, and was awarded an honourable mention.
 "Get Along" was also one of the final five nominees for the 2013 APRA Song of the Year.
 "Set in Stone" was shortlisted for the 2017 APRA Song of the Year, and "Black & Blue" was nominated for Pop Work of the Year.

 Sebastian has a worldwide, long-term publishing agreement with Universal Music Publishing.
 He has written songs for other artists, including co-writing "Dot Com", a song performed by Usher on Rhythm City Volume One: Caught Up.
 He also has an interest in production and co-produced The Memphis Album with Steve Cropper.
 He has his own recording studio, Cooper Lane Studio, where he produces and engineers some of his music, and which is also used by other musicians.
 He produced a song called "Think of Me" for 2009 Australian Idol Stan Walker's debut album, as well as playing most of the musical instruments on the track.

 Notable performances

-World Youth Day, July 2008: "Receive the Power" a song written by Sebastian and Gary Pinto was chosen as the official anthem for the Roman Catholic Church's XXIII World Youth Day (WYD08) held in Sydney in 2008.
+On World Youth Day, July 2008, "Receive the Power", a song written by Sebastian and Gary Pinto, was chosen as the official anthem for the Roman Catholic Church's XXIII World Youth Day (WYD08) held in Sydney in 2008.
 The song also features the vocals of Paulini Curuenavuli, who competed with Sebastian on the first season of Australian Idol.
 "Receive the Power" was released in English and also an international version with the chorus in English and verses in Italian, Spanish and French.
 It was used extensively throughout the six days of World Youth Day in July 2008, and also in the television coverage which went around the world.
 Sebastian and Curuenavuli performed both the English and International versions at the final Mass at Randwick Race Course on 20 July which was attended by 400,000 people.
 They also performed "Receive the Power" at the Pope's Farewell.